sweet-delights/hybrid-platforms-conductor/README.md

 ./bin/setup
 ```

-It is to be re-executed only if one of the platform is updating its tools dependencies.
+It is to be re-executed only if the platforms definitions in `hpc_config.rb` are changed or if one of the platforms is updating its tools dependencies.

 ## 4. Perform a quick test to validate the setup